PyconUK/2016.pyconuk.org/sessions/talks/micro-python-iot-and-the-3-device.md

-title: 'Micro Python, IoT and the £3 device'
+title: 'Micro Python, the Internet of Things and the £3 device'
 subtitle:
 speaker: kirk-northrop
 ---